slamora/brackets-wiki/Preview-Images-Spec.md

 $(DocumentManager).on("currentDocumentChange", _onCurrentDocumentChange);
 ~~~~

-**EditorManager:activeEditorChange** -  2nd argument is NULL when image is displayed
+**EditorManager: activeEditorChange** -  2nd argument is NULL when image is displayed
 Example:
 When listening for activeEditorChange expect NULL for current: